zhenkyle/myledcube/flatcamproject/README.md

 # FlatCAM Project

-Generate cnc jobs for make PCB with CNC Router.
+Generate cnc jobs for making PCB with my 2418 CNC Router.

-## Tracking the silkscreen

-### About unit
+## About unit

 The default unit in FlatCAM is inch

+## Tracking the silkscreen LOGO

 ```
 1 inch = 25.4 mm